 And do not ask them for help, discuss what your problems are with them or depend on their help or support.
 This is incredibly difficult, I know, because you are programmed to be dependent on them and to believe what they say.
 (These things also make it very difficult to know which of the three groups you are in, as I mentioned above.)

-If you are currently living with a controlling person of this nature, you can read more about abusive relationships, toxic families, some important ideas about leaving a controlling situation, how to get away from a controlling husband and how to divorce a sociopath.
+If you are currently living with a controlling person of this nature, you can read more about abusive relationships, toxic families, setting boundaries with controlling parents, some important ideas about leaving a controlling situation, how to get away from a controlling husband and how to divorce a sociopath.

 And remember, the most important things are to get help and get out!